 Stephanie Crawford, RN

-My nursing career began in 2016 on a busy Bay Area hospital unit, where I received my first introduction to end-of-life in our healthcare system.
-I cared for older adult patients who returned to the hospital time and time again to have aggressive surgeries for cancer recurrence, often leaving them more physically unwell than they were prior to surgery.
-I often wondered if any of their doctors had talked to them about the option to prioritize comfort and quality of life instead of another invasive intervention.
+My nursing career began in 2016 at Stanford Hospital in the Bay Area, CA. I cared for older adult patients undergoing aggressive surgeries for cancer recurrence, often leaving them more physically unwell than they were prior to surgery.
+I often wondered if their doctors had discussed the option to prioritize comfort and quality of life instead of another invasive intervention.

-During my time working in the hospital, I witnessed deaths that were chaotic, unprepared for, and traumatizing for the patient, their loved ones, and the medical staff.
+While working in the hospital, I witnessed deaths that were chaotic, unprepared for, and traumatizing for loved ones and the medical staff.
 Intuitively, I knew that death had the opportunity to unfold differently.
-It was becoming increasingly difficult for me - mentally, emotionally, and spiritually - to serve as a nurse in an environment that overlooked the potential for people to live out their final chapter in a more peaceful and intentional way.
+It was becoming increasingly difficult for me - mentally, emotionally, and spiritually - to serve as a nurse in an environment that seemed to overlook the potential for people to live out their final days in a more peaceful way.

 These experiences led me to hospice nursing and the birth of my Death Doula practice, Awakened Endings.
-I have cared for people dying from different types of cancer, Alzheimer's dementia, heart failure, lung disease, and neurodegenerative disease.
-Caring for the dying has taught me that death is not the enemy, but rather a companion who is here to teach and guide us throughout our lives.
+I have cared for people dying from different types of cancer, Alzheimer's dementia, heart failure, lung disease, and neuro-degenerative disease.
+Caring for the dying has taught me that death is not the enemy, but rather a companion here to teach and guide us throughout our lives.

 Mission & Vision